New: Moved to a “faster, more reliable” server.

-The Valiant cars, including the Chrysler Valiant Charger, Drifter, Ute, and Pacer; Dodge Dart, Charger, 3700 GT, and Demon; and Plymouth Duster, Twister, Scamp, and Barr
+Valiant-based cars, including the Dodge Dart; Chrysler Valiant Charger and Pacer; and Plymouth Duster, Scamp, and Barracuda.

-In its first year, the sporty Valiant by Chrysler took first through seventh place in NASCAR’s compact car races — and won the Mobil Fuel Economy Challenge.
+In its first year, the sporty Valiant took first through seventh place in NASCAR’s compact car races and won the Mobil Fuel Economy Challenge.

 "Darts and Valiants were the Energizer bunnies of compact cars, and many are still on the roads, their reputation for longevity intact." — The New York Times